michaelarutyunov/Earning-Calls-pdf-to-json-transformation/README.md

 - Structuring (e.g. by dialogue where question-answers are grouped by analyst)
 - Isolate multiple questions asked within the same analyst's utterance and align with specific parts of the bank response
 - Optimal chunking strategies, e.g. for RAG implementation, topic modelling etc.
+- Maintaining a consolidated list of real examples of attributions and use that instead of LLM
+- Output validation
+- Agentic solution that is capable to adjust extraction parameters and validate outputs